logo

 Comic Books from the Real Cost of Prisons Project

 The Real Cost of Prisons Comix are available in an anthology from PM Press.
 The book includes the three comic books, a preface by Lois Ahrens, an introductory essay by Craig Gilmore and Ruth Wilson Gilmore in addition to comments from activists in prison and in the "free world" on ways they have used the comic books in their organizing work.
-The PM Press web site has reviews of the book.
+You can order the book through PM press.

 Prison Town: Paying the Price